Skip to content

 3. Point cloud calculation of complete castle (this one is especially nice):

-On the pointcloud, they classified ground points first:
+On the point cloud, they classified ground points first:

-So that out of the ground points, they were able to make a Digital terrain model of the castle area:
+Out of the ground points, they were able to make a Digital terrain model of the castle area:

-They prepared 3 layers in CAD: Roof outside area, Roof Breaklines and Roof Atrium Boundary:
+They prepared 3 layers in CAD: Roof Outside Area, Roof Breaklines and Roof Atrium Boundary:

-Then finally on Roof breaklines layer they drew all the breaklines for the roof:
+Then finally on Roof Breaklines layer they drew all the breaklines for the roof:

-The final CAD drawing had looked like this:
+The final CAD drawing looked like this:

 They then used Triangulate CAD data to make a mesh 3D model of the roof:

-Now everything was prepared to calculate the roof area.
-To calculate the 3D area of the roof, they made use of Calculate volume function, because calculate volume function returns 3D area as well.
-One of future versions of 3Dsurvey will include standalone calculate 3D area of mesh function, but until then, using calculate volume function will offer a good alternate workflow.
+To calculate the 3D area of the roof, they made use of Calculate volume function because calculate volume function returns 3D area as well.
+Future versions of 3Dsurvey will include standalone calculate 3D area of mesh function, but until then, using calculate volume function will offer a good alternate workflow.

-When calculating volume, they used Digital terrain model as Initial surface Triangulated Mesh from CAD data surface as Final surface.
+When calculating volume they used Digital terrain model as Initial surface.
+Triangulated Mesh from CAD data surface as Final surface.
 In the volume calculation window, they chose From CAD option, and selected layers Roof Outside Area and Atrium:

 And this is how the Atrium 3D area and volume looked like:

-The Total Roof 3D area was the difference between the two 3D areas so Roof Outside 3D Area 3D area (3473.19 m^2) minus Atrium 3D Area (479.85 m^2) :
+The Total Roof 3D area was the difference between the two 3D areas, so Roof Outside 3D Area 3D area (3473.19 m^2) minus Atrium 3D Area (479.85 m^2):

 3D Castle roof area = 3473.19 m^2 – 479.85 m^2 = 2,993.34 m^2